Hardy N. Ganong: World War II

 During peacetime, Ganong remained as a member of the militia, and, by the time World War II broke out, he had risen to the rank of lieutenant colonel.
 Made commander of the Carleton and York Regiment, he led the regiment as the first Canadian military unit to ship to England for battle duty.
 In March 1941, Ganong took command of the 3rd Canadian Infantry Brigade and in July 1942 was promoted to major general.
 Sent back to Canada on the advice of Bernard Montgomery, he was appointed general officer to organize and command the 8th Canadian Infantry Division of the Home Service Divisions.
 Stationed for a time at Prince George, British Columbia, in October 1943 he was placed in command of the 6th Canadian Infantry Division headquartered on Vancouver Island, where he was in charge of preparations for participation in the invasion of Japan.

-Ganong was awarded the Efficiency Decoration for his years of voluntary military service and in 1944 was appointed a Commander of the Order of the British Empire.
-In December 1944, with Canadian participation in the invasion of Japan cancelled and a Pacific coastal defence no longer deemed necessary, he was assigned to command the Allied troops in Newfoundland, where he remained until his retirement in 1945.
+Ganong was awarded the Efficiency Decoration for his years of voluntary military service and in January 1944 was appointed a Commander of the Order of the British Empire.
+In December of that year, with Canadian participation in the invasion of Japan cancelled and a Pacific coastal defence no longer deemed necessary, he was assigned to command the Allied troops in Newfoundland, where he remained until his retirement in 1945.
 His son, Russell Edward Ganong, also served during the war with his father's old Carleton and York Regiment.
-He was killed during the Italian Campaign on March 18, 1944.
+He was killed during the Italian campaign on March 18, 1944.
 He was survived by his wife, Mary Mackenzie, and an infant son, Hardy MacKenzie Ganong, born September 29, 1943.